back

 • The Rust Playground for experimentation

-• Jumping into advanced concurrency too early.
+• Jumping into async or concurrency too early

-The Intermediate Stage: Building Projects
+The Intermediate Stage: Building Real Projects

 Key Learning Goals

-• Apply fundamentals to real-world projects.
+• Apply fundamentals in real-world projects

-• Explore crates.io and integrate external libraries.
+• Explore crates.io and learn to use external libraries

-• Understand async programming with Tokio or async-std.
+• Understand async programming with Tokio or async-std

 Recommended Resources